 This is part one of our two-part series on polite hacking, focusing on what to do.
 Part two talks about what not to do (link coming soon).
 This blog is not about techniques.
 It’s not about tools to use, how to find the vulnerability, or anything like that.
 There

 In the era of application security, bug bounties have evolved and become mainstream for hackers around the globe.
 Hackers are constantly looking for new tactics to automate the process of reconnaissance and find different types of vulnerabilities.
 One of the first steps to hacking a larger scoped program is subdomain

 Since joining PD in December, I've been learning a lot about our community and what it takes to be a modern security engineer.
 One of the biggest lessons I think I've learned is: 🤔To be a great defender, you have to think like an attacker Gone

 Introduction In this article we are going to build a fast one-shot recon script to collect the bulk of the information we need to serve as a starting point for our bug bounty testing.
 This blog post is complementary to the article on building an attack surface monitoring solution.
 Automation,

 Efficient, extensible, flexible, open source vulnerability scanning.
 Introduction Nuclei is a fast, efficient, and extensible vulnerability scanner.
 It can scan thousands of hosts in just a few minutes.
-The nuclei engine uses text-file templates to define the steps required to detect a vulnerability.
-It is an open-source tool that encourages
+The Nuclei engine uses YAML-based templates to define the steps required to detect a vulnerability.
+As an open-source tool we encourage community

 Introduction As seen in Part 1: Abusing Reverse Proxies: Metadata, open proxies can allow an attacker to access cloud metadata API services.
 However, even without metadata services available, open proxies can be a boon for an attacker.
 A primer on open proxy types: * Forward: typical use case is allowing private